Russwater RPG Ruleset

 Each side in the battle are going to grab a handful of random dice approximately 20.

-A d20 represents the commanders of each side on the battle field.
+A d20 represents the commanders of each side on the battlefield.

 Convincing units to fight on your side